Sign Up for Our Newsletter!

 A permanent named endowment may be established with a minimum gift of $1,000,000.

-Board designated funds may be established, and such funds will function as endowed funds such that the interest only will be expended for the purposes specified, however the board will reserve the right to spend the fund principal or to redirect as necessary for the good of the organization.
+Board-designated funds may be established, and such funds will function as endowed funds, with the interest only to be expended for the specified purposes.
+However, the board reserves the right to spend the fund principal or redirect it as necessary for the good of the organization.

 Cash Gifts